MikeJollie2707/MichaelBot/doc/commandlist.md

 ## Introduction <a id = "introduction"></a>

-This is the help for almost every commands in MichaelBotPy bot.
+This is the help for almost every commands in MichaelBot bot.

 This document will tries to be detailed and easy-to-understand (consider it as a bigger `help`).

 If you want to invite the bot, you won't be able to, yet.
-You can however, ask MikeJollie#1067 to invite the bot via MichaelBotPy support server: <https://discord.gg/jeMeyNw>
+You can however, ask `MikeJollie#1067` to invite the bot via MichaelBot support server: <https://discord.gg/jeMeyNw>

 ## Conventions <a id = "conventions"></a>